SciPhi-AI/synthesizer/docs/source/index.rst

 * Evaluate your RAG systems effectively with the SciPhi evaluation harness.
 * Engage with the community on platforms like `Discord <https://discord.gg/j9GxfbxqAe>`_.

 Developers can also instantiate their own LLM and RAG providers using the SciPhi framework.
 The supported LLM providers include popular choices like OpenAI, Anthropic, HuggingFace, and vLLM.
-For specialized RAG capabilities, SciPhi offers the `World Databasef API <https://sciphi.readthedocs.io/en/latest/api/main.html>`_ for comprehensive knowledge access.
+For specialized RAG capabilities, SciPhi offers the `World Database API <https://sciphi.readthedocs.io/en/latest/api/main.html>`_ for comprehensive knowledge access.

 You can use this format in your reStructuredText documentation, and it should render as a clickable link.
 For a detailed setup guide, deeper feature exploration, and developer insights, refer to: